jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

 - I worked very hard every day
   - I worked around the clock

-- Ways
-  - Approaches
-  - Avenues

 - A lot of
-  - Lots of
   - A bunch of
   - A bundle of
   - A crowd of
+  - A multitude of
+  - A myriad of
   - A number of
+  - A ton of
   - A variety of
   - A (wide) range of
-  - A multitude of
+  - Lots of
   - Numerous

+- Root cause
+  - Rationale

+- Although
+  - Though
+  - Notwithstanding
+  - Albeit
+  - Even so
+  - After all

+- Concise
+  - Terse
+  - Succinct

+- Detailed
+  - Blow-by-blow
+  - Elaborate
+  - Exhaustive

+- Difficult
+  - Tough

+- Disadvantage
+  - Blemish
+  - Defect
+  - Downside
+  - Drawback
+  - Flaw

+- Execute
+  - Carry out
+  - Give a go

+- Explain sth.
+  - Reason sth.

+- For
+  - In order to
+  - For the sake of
+  - In/On behalf of
+  - So as to
+  - So that

+- Happen
+  - Occur
+  - Take place
+  - Come up

+- Immediately
+  - Instantly
+  - Promptly

+- Like
+  - Resemble

+- Mainly
+  - Mostly
+  - Predominantly

+- Outstanding
+  - Highlighted
+  - Prominent
+  - Salient

+- Promote
+  - Foster

+- Prototype
+  - Archetype

+- Taste
+  - Flavor
+  - Palate

+- Tiny
+  - Bite-sized

+- True
+  - Authentic
+  - Genuine

+- Turn around
+  - Pivot

+- Very
+  - Fairly
+  - Immensely
+  - Quite
+  - Tremendously

+- Ways
+  - Approaches
+  - Avenues

+- Passionate
+  - Go crazy for

+- Polite
+  - Courteous
+  - Good-mannered

+- Probably
+  - Presumably
+  - Roughly

+- Realize
+  - Be aware of
+  - Notice
+  - Perceive

+- Unreadable
+  - Elusive

 - Others
   - Get in rut
   - A dap and dip
+  - Arm with
   - Calm down
   - What's new?
   - It's a nice day!